Science Learning Hub logo

 We’ve seen earthworms struggling across footpaths on rainy winter mornings or ducking for cover when we turn the compost, but what do most of us really know about them?
 A quick library and internet search provided little more than basic anatomy and composting hints.

 We were very fortunate to meet Dr Nicole Schon (AgResearch) and Dr Trish Fraser (Plant & Food).
-Both are actively researching the effects of earthworms in agricultural ecosystems.
+Both scientists are researching the effects of earthworms in agricultural ecosystems.
 It did not take long to realise that earthworms are actually more complex and interesting than we’d first thought!

 The science behind earthworms